top of page

 Photo Credit: https://www.optimumnutrition.com/en-gb/articles/fitness/leinster-and-saracens-setting-rugbys-gold-standard

-For any athlete, maintaining a healthy diet is an important part of their daily routine.
-You can only get out of your body what you are prepared to put into it, so it is important that you take time to consider what you are eating.
+For any athlete, maintaining a healthy diet is an integral part of their daily routine.
+You can only get out of your body what you are prepared to put into it, so you must take time to consider what you are eating.
+While it is essential to maintain a generally healthy diet, there are specific foods that you should incorporate into your eating plan to prepare your body for what lies ahead.

 Photo Credit: https://intheloose.com/2014/07/10/rugby-players-diet-eat/